 In many states, it's common for traffic court trials to be handled without the presence of an assistant district attorney or other prosecuting attorney.
 After the clerk calls the case, the police officer simply presents testimony as to why he or she thinks you are guilty.
 Then you have a chance to cross-examine before presenting your defense.

 With no prosecutor present, the judge normally will allow the officer to tell his or her side of the story in narrative form, perhaps interrupting to ask a few questions.
 You should then have an opportunity to ask the officer relevant questions—called cross-examination.
-As discussed in Cross-Examining the Police in Traffic Court, you should be prepared to cross-examine the officer.
+You should be prepared to cross-examine the officer.

 What to do if the judge tries to get you to waive cross-examination.
 Some judges may not tell you that you have the right to cross-examine, or recommend that you just skip this stage and present your defense.
-But as discussed in Cross-Examining the Police in Traffic Court, in most states they must let you cross-examine if you insist.
+In most states they must let you cross-examine if you insist.
 It is usually wise to do so, since getting the officer to appear unsure of what happened or to admit that he or she can't remember key facts is one important way to create a reasonable doubt as to your guilt.

 After you question the officer, you get to present your side of the dispute and present the testimony of any of your witnesses.
 At any time during either presentation or after you are both done, the judge may ask questions.
 Finally, the judge will announce a verdict of guilty or not guilty.
 If the judge finds you guilty, he or she will usually pronounce sentence (the fine) right away.